 USDA Zones: 3 through 8

-Historical Notes: This species is native from Europe to Eastern Siberia as well as Eastern North America.
-Philadelphia nurseryman and plant explorer John Bartram listed it by its former name, Spiraea aruncus—Indian Pipestem, in his catalog of 1783 and, in 1806, Bernard McMahon, also from Philadelphia, included the "Spiraea Aruncus—Goat’s-beard Spiraea" among his catalog of hardy perennials.
-Aruncus is dioecious, and the flowers of female plants are more greenish-white than the males.
+Historical Notes: This species is native from Europe to eastern Siberia as well as eastern North America.
+Philadelphia nurseryman and plant explorer John Bartram listed it by its former name, Spiraea aruncus—Indian Pipestem, in his catalog of 1783 and, in 1806, Bernard McMahon, also from Philadelphia, included the "Spiraea Aruncus—Goat’s-beard Spiraea" in his catalog of hardy perennials.1 Aruncus is dioecious, and the flowers of female plants are more greenish-white than the males.